 No Reading: No reading is required, other than simple menus.
 The game either has no text or can communicate textual content with visuals and interactions.
 If reading isn't required because the text is voiced the All Dialogue is Voiced feature indicates this.

 High Contrast Text: Text colour contrasts to the background or can be adjusted to be.
 The text in menus, instructions and other information is presented in high contrast with a solid background.

 Similar Games With More Accessibility Features for Reading

 If you want to play Heave Ho, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Heave Ho has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
-The following games are similar to Heave Ho, but offer accessibility features for Navigation:
+We haven’t documented any accessibility features for Navigation in Heave Ho which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
+The following games are similar to Heave Ho, and offer accessibility features for Navigation:

-Heave Ho has 1 accessibility feature for Controls which deals with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 1 accessibility feature for Controls in Heave Ho which deals with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Single Stick: Can play with multiple buttons and a stick.

 Similar Games With More Accessibility Features for Controls